-The dedicated DRL will come on when all of the following conditions are met:
+If equipped, the DRL will come on when all of the following conditions are met:

 - The ignition is on.

 - The exterior lamp control is in AUTO.

 - The light sensor determines it is daytime.

 When the DRL are on, the taillamps and other lamps will not be on.